8 Cozy Restaurants With Wood-Burning Ovens or Fireplaces

 The food menu focuses on rustic Italian fare like salumi, antipasti, piadine (salad-topped flatbread), and nightly specials like oven-roasted Dungeness crab or risotto, but the spotlight is on pizza baked in a wood-burning oven to a puffy-edged finish.
 Locally sourced toppings include McEvoy Ranch EVOO and Sonoma-grown greens and eggs.

 Glen Ellen Star, Glen Ellen

-Chef Ari Weiswasser offers just 24 seats in his Cal-Mediterranean bistro, but the star is a big, fire-breathing wood oven.
-He previously worked as chef de partie at French Laundry, and cooked at Picholine, Daniel, Gilt, and Corton in New York, but perfectly captures the uncomplicated essence of Wine Country cooking with dishes like Brussels sprouts in brown sugar bacon marmalade; crispy spaetzle tossed with celery root, huckleberries and Parmesan; and exquisitely crisp and golden brick chicken paired with creamy polenta, lemon and Spanish caper jus.
+Chef Ari Weiswasser offers just 24 seats in his Cal-Mediterranean bistro, where the star is a big, fire-breathing wood oven.
+Weiswasser previously worked as chef de partie at French Laundry, and also cooked at Picholine, Daniel, Gilt, and Corton in New York.
+He perfectly captures the uncomplicated essence of Wine Country cooking with dishes like Brussels sprouts in brown sugar bacon marmalade; crispy spaetzle tossed with celery root, huckleberries and Parmesan; and exquisitely crisp and golden brick chicken paired with creamy polenta, lemon and Spanish caper jus.
 Reservations are a must.

 Campo Fina, Healdsburg

 Of course, this is Sonoma County, so there are always more delightful options to consider.